Library

 “Ancient Greece is considered the cradle of democracy.”

-“In most countries classified as democracies, the legal maximum term length for the national parliament or lower house is three or four years.”
+“In most countries classified as democracies, the legal maximum term length for the national parliament (or the lower house) is three or four years.”

 “In a democracy, individuals have rights including freedom of speech, freedom of religion, freedom of the press, and the right to criticize government actions.”